CypherPotato/el.js/readme.md

 # el.js

-This 4,2 Kb (2,0 Kb gzipped) tool is a tool for creating HTML elements.
+This 8,4 Kb (3,5 Kb gzipped) tool is aimed for creating HTML elements.
 It is a functional alternative to `document.createElement()`.

 ## Installation